Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: de Rham complex and string bracket

 where we have used the cyclic operator $\lambda_k:C_\ast(k)\rightarrow C_\ast(k)$ instead of the rotation operator $(R_k)_\ast$ since it simplifies the signs.
 These operations are graded (anti-)commutative up to cyclic permutations, in the sense that (cf. \cite{bw}, Lemma B.13)

-It is clear that the operations ${{}_i\circ_j}$ descends to operations on the quotient complex $C_\ast^\mathit{nd}$.
+By (\ref{eq:td}), one can versify that the operations ${{}_i\circ_j}$ descends to operations on the quotient complex $C_\ast^\mathit{nd}$.
 By abuse of notations, we shall use the same notations to denote the induced operations on $C_\ast^\mathit{nd}$.
 With the identity (\ref{eq:com}), we can write the bracket $\{\tilde{x},\tilde{y}\}$ in a more compact way:

 where

 See \cite{ki1}, Section 2.5.4 for the sign conventions, especially the appearance of $\maltese_i$ in the expression above.
 It follows that